La sonnambula: Act 1

 Lisa enters Rodolfo's room to see if all is well.
 She reveals that his identity is known to all as Rodolfo, the long-lost son of the count.
 She advises him that the village is preparing a formal welcome; meanwhile she wishes to be the first to pay her respects.
 She is flattered when he begins a flirtation with her, but runs out at the sound of people approaching, dropping her handkerchief which the Count picks up.
 He sees the approaching phantom whom he recognises as Amina.
 She enters the room, walking in her sleep, all the while calling for Elvino and asking where he is.
 Realising that her nocturnal wanderings have given rise to the story of the village phantom, Rodolfo is about to take advantage of her helpless state.
 But then he is struck by her obvious innocence and refrains: (Scene: first Rodolfo: O ciel! che tento / "God!
 What am I doing?"; then, separately, Amina: Oh! come lieto è il popolo / "How happy all the people are, accompanying us to the church"; then together.)
 Amina continues her sleepwalk and falls asleep on the sofa, but Rodolfo hears the sound of people approaching and, with no other way out, he climbs out of the window.

 Amina continues to sleep on the sofa as the villagers arrive at the inn.
 Lisa enters and points to Amina, who wakes up at the noise.
 Elvino, believing her faithless, rejects Amina in fury.
-Only Teresa, her adoptive mother, believes in her innocence: Ensemble finale, first Amina D'un pensiero e d'un accento / "In my thought or in my words never, never have I sinned"; then Elvino: Voglia il cielo che il duol ch'io sento / "Heaven keep you from feeling ever the pain that I feel now!"; then the people and Teresa, the former proclaiming her treachery, Teresa pleading for her to be allowed to explain.
+Only Teresa, her adoptive mother, believes in her innocence: Ensemble finale, first Amina D'un pensiero e d'un accento / "In my thought or in my words never, never have I sinned"; then Elvino: Voglia il cielo che il duol ch'io sento / "Heaven keep you from feeling ever the pain that I feel now!"; then the people and Lisa, the former proclaiming her treachery, Teresa pleading for her to be allowed to explain.
 Elvino then exclaims that there will be no wedding, and each expresses his or her emotional reaction to this discovery.